Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for troubleshooting.
 If you’re still having problems, reach us at 601-292-9763 for assistance.

 Your air conditioner typically has a shut-off device near its outdoor unit.
 This switch is generally in a metal box hung on your residence.
-If your equipment has recently been fixed, the switch may have accidentally been put in the “off” position.
+If your equipment has recently been fixed, the switch may have accidentally been turned off.

 Blocked Condensate Drain Pan